trentyou/trentyou.github.io/_posts/2014-12-7-Shaking a UIView.md

 </code>
 </div>

 You're done!
+Call the shakeAnimate: method from anywhere else in your app and pass it a view that you want to shake.
+Just remember that the method depends on the instance variable self.defaultFrame so remember to change that if you want to mess around with your own views.
+Or redesign the method to your own needs.
+This was just a quick and dirty demonstration.

 If any of the code isn't working for you, check with the first code snippet I posted that includes all the code I talked about.

 You can mess around with the offset, the duration and the repeatCount to get an animation that you like.
 There are a lot of ways to achieve a shake animation, this was the way that ended up working for me.